Hot chicken blazes a trail from Prince’s in Nashville to Hotville in Los Angeles

 “Still, I was not prepared for the fire that exploded on my tongue after I picked a piece of breast meat from its cradle of white bread and tugged at the chicken’s gritty-with-spices skin, staining my fingers a dark reddish-brown.
 Not that I hadn’t noticed several yield signs en route.
 My fingers tingled at the mere touch of the seasoning, and my eyes started tearing as the crust got closer to my face. … Ever tasted molten iron?
 Kissed the sun?
 Me neither.
 But ‘extra hot’ at Prince’s is what I imagine those sensations approximate.
 Like dynamite, the spices from Prince’s most volatile dish explode on the palate, torching every taste bud in their path in wave after wave of assaults.
 Within seconds, I’m crying, sweating and hiccuping — simultaneously.”

-Sietsema lives to tell the tale, of course, and joins the hundreds of thousands of other lifelong fans.
+Sietsema lived to tell the tale, of course, and joined the hundreds of thousands of other lifelong fans.

-“It’s true that people use it as an aphrodisiac,” Prince Jeffries says of her family’s chicken recipe, chuckling, “but I only like to eat the mild, myself.”
+“It’s true that people use it as an aphrodisiac,” Prince Jeffries says of her family’s chicken recipe, chuckling, noting that she likes it mild.
+“And it’s always women who order it hot and come back for more heat — the men think they can handle it, but they usually can’t.”

 After a car crashed into the front windows of Prince’s in 2018, it moved to its current location at 5814 Nolensville Pike in South Nashville.
 The Prince family also operates a stall in the downtown Assembly Food Hall, and there’s a food truck, too.